How do I cash in my small pension?

-Some small ‘works’ or occupational pensions can be cashed in under what are called the ‘trivial commutation’ rules.
+Some small occupational pensions can be cashed in under what are called the ‘trivial commutation’ rules.

-Also, pensions with small values may, in some cases, be cashed in as a lump sum under different rules (the ‘small pots’ rules) than the flexible pensions rules discussed in our separate guidance.
-If you want to take money out of pensions but think that you might wish to contribute to them again in future, it is important to find out which rules apply when drawing on ‘money purchase’ pensions.
+Also, pensions with small values may, in some cases, be cashed in as a lump sum under different rules (the ‘small pots’ rules) than the flexible pensions rules.
+If you want to take money out of pensions but think that you might wish to contribute to them again in future, it is important to find out which rules apply as ‘small pots’ do not trigger the money purchase annual allowance

 Below we explain first the trivial commutation rules, then about small pots.